 If the COMI is in another EU Member State and there are assets located in the UK then you are likely to be able to apply to the English courts for recognition under the CBIR (as currently drafted) following Brexit, even if the EU Member State is not a signatory to the CBIR.

-Remember that members' voluntary liquidations, schemes of arrangement and receiverships fall outside of the EC Regulation, as do insolvency proceedings concerning certain subject matters.
-These areas will continue to be governed by UK domestic law post-Brexit.
+Remember that certain types of insolvency proceedings and subject matters fall outside of the EUIR.
+It is likely that these areas will continue to be governed by UK domestic law post-Brexit.